 Nearly all patients with ARDS require mechanical ventilation, which, in addition to improving oxygenation, reduces oxygen demand by resting respiratory muscles.
 Targets include

-Tidal volume 6 mL/kg predicted body weight to minimize further lung injury
+Tidal volume 6 mL/kg ideal body weight to minimize further lung injury

 FIO2 as low as is allowed to maintain adequate oxygen saturation to minimize possible oxygen toxicity

-Because hypercapnia may cause dyspnea and cause the patient to breathe in a fashion that is not coordinated with the ventilator, analgesics (fentanyl or morphine) and sedatives (eg, propofol initiated at 5 mcg/kg/minute and increasing to effect up to 50 mcg/kg/minute; because of the risk of hypertriglyceridemia, triglyceride levels should be checked every 48 hours) may be needed.
+Because hypercapnia or low tidal volume alone may cause dyspnea and cause the patient to breathe in a fashion that is not coordinated with the ventilator, analgesics (fentanyl or morphine) and sedatives (eg, propofol initiated at 5 mcg/kg/minute and increasing to effect up to 50 mcg/kg/minute; because of the risk of hypertriglyceridemia, triglyceride levels should be checked every 48 hours) may be needed.
 Sedation is preferred to neuromuscular blockade because blockade still requires sedation and may cause residual weakness.

 Prone positioning Patient positioning Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more improves oxygenation in some patients by allowing recruitment of nonventilating lung regions.
-One study suggests this positioning substantially improves survival (2, 3 Treatment references Acute hypoxemic respiratory failure is severe arterial hypoxemia that is refractory to supplemental oxygen.
-It is caused by intrapulmonary shunting of blood resulting from airspace filling or... read more ).
+One study suggests this positioning substantially improves survival (6, 7 Treatment references Acute hypoxemic respiratory failure is defined as severe hypoxemia (PaO2 (See also Overview of Mechanical Ventilation.)
+Airspace filling in acute hypoxemic respiratory failure (AHRF) may result... read more ).
 Interestingly, the mortality benefit from prone positioning is not related to the degree of hypoxemia or the extent of gas exchange abnormality but possibly to mitigating ventilator-induced lung injury (VILI).

 Optimal fluid management in patients with ARDS balances the requirement for an adequate circulating volume to preserve end-organ perfusion with the goal of lowering preload and thereby limiting transudation of fluid in the lungs.
 A large multicenter trial has shown that a conservative approach to fluid management, in which less fluid is given, shortens the duration of mechanical ventilation and length of stay in the intensive care unit when compared with a more liberal strategy.
-However, there was no difference in survival between the 2 approaches, and use of a pulmonary artery catheter also did not improve outcome (4 Treatment references Acute hypoxemic respiratory failure is severe arterial hypoxemia that is refractory to supplemental oxygen.
-It is caused by intrapulmonary shunting of blood resulting from airspace filling or... read more ).
+However, there was no difference in survival between the 2 approaches, and use of a pulmonary artery catheter also did not improve outcome (8 Treatment references Acute hypoxemic respiratory failure is defined as severe hypoxemia (PaO2 (See also Overview of Mechanical Ventilation.)
+Airspace filling in acute hypoxemic respiratory failure (AHRF) may result... read more ).
 Patients not in shock Shock Shock is a state of organ hypoperfusion with resultant cellular dysfunction and death.
 Mechanisms may involve decreased circulating volume, decreased cardiac output, and vasodilation, sometimes... read more are candidates for such an approach but should be monitored closely for evidence of decreased end-organ perfusion, such as hypotension, oliguria, thready pulses, or cool extremities.